Once the promised land, a Lake Pepin village now is a favorite day trip.

 A few shops close for a day early in the week, but most are open daily through October, then weekends through Christmas; they close for winter and reopen for weekends in March.

-Non-motorcyclists may want to avoid the spring and fall benefit Flood Runs, when thousands of bikers circle Lake Pepin.
+Non-motorcyclists may want to avoid the April and November benefit Flood Runs, when thousands of bikers circle Lake Pepin.

 © Beth Gauper